- Home

 After finding one particular letter from 1957, Sophie decides to write back to its now-elderly author Claire (Vanessa Redgrave), who, inspired by Sophie’s actions, sets out on a journey to find her long-lost lover, Lorenzo.

-It’s hard not to feel good after watching this heartwarming film that reminds us we’re never too old for love.
+It’s hard not to feel good after watching this heartwarming film – it reminds us we’re never too old for love.

 Final thoughts…

-When we’re in need of a cosy night in and little pick-me-up, there’s nothing better than settling down and watching a feel-good film.
+When we’re in need of a cosy night in, there’s nothing better than settling down and watching a feel-good film.

 Whether you’re in the mood for an uplifting musical, a comedy, or something to tug at the heartstrings, there’s a film out there for everyone to enjoy!

-If none of these films take your fancy, why not check out some of the other articles on the film and TV section of our website, including; 19 movies everyone should see, 20 of the best comedy films, and 16 heartwarming romantic comedies?
+If none of these films take your fancy, why not check out some of the other ideas on the film and TV section of our website, including: 19 movies everyone should see, 20 of the best comedy films, and 16 heartwarming romantic comedies?

 What are some of your favourite feel-good films?
 What films are on your watch list?
 We’d love to hear from you in the comments below!